I am sure you have heard the saying “an hour before

 Meditation, yoga, Tai chi, Journaling, exercise, regular therapies, (such as Reflexology and Reiki) all of promoting relaxation and rest where healing can begin.
 Remember any period of activity should be followed by inactivity.
 It’s the natural rule of the universe.

-All of these things help us to aim for balance within our body, and it is ultimately this balance that helps us not only sleep but live, thrive and survive!
+All of these things help us to aim for balance within our body, and it is ultimately this balance that helps us not only sleep but to live, thrive and survive!